ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 ### The Thomas-Kilmann Conflict Mode Instrument (TKI)

 The TKI is a widely used assessment tool that helps individuals understand their preferred conflict-handling styles.
-It identifies five distinct modes: competing, collaborating, compromising, avoiding, and accommodating.
+It identifies five distinct modes: competing, collaborating, compromising, avoiding and accommodating.
 By understanding your dominant style and the styles of others, you can tailor your approach to conflict resolution for more effective outcomes.

 -   **Take the Assessment:** Complete the TKI assessment to identify your preferred conflict-handling styles.
 -   **Understand the Styles:** Learn about the strengths and weaknesses of each style.